MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins-tips.md

 If you face runtime plugin issues, re-edit the low-code plug-in.
 Then the intellisense issues on your formula expression are displayed in the low-code plug-in editor.
 Follow the guidelines to correct the issue that are also displayed, and then resave the plug-in.

-## Use Patch instead of Set

-To ensure optimal performance of a low-code plug-in within Dataverse, when you set a column value on the current record to assign a value, such as *123*, use `Patch` instead of `Set` such as with this syntax:

-`Patch(MyTable, ThisRecord, { Field : 123 })`

-This operation, when executed in a preoperation context, updates the table within the ongoing transaction.
-The updated value is immediately accessible during the plugin’s execution and is committed to the database upon successful completion of the plug-in.

-> [!NOTE]
-> The `Set` function is a known issue with low-code plug-ins and, until resolved, use `Patch` instead.

-### Immediate value retrieval example

-`Patch(MyTable, ThisRecord, { Field : 123 }).Field // Returns the immediate value, which is 123.`

 ## Use caution when using post-operation patching

 Your low-code plug-in execution might encounter this error when using `Patch` in a post-operation: `Execution failed for PowerPlexPlugin: System.ServiceModel.FaultException 1[Microsoft.Xrm.Sdk.OrganizationServiceFault] This low-code plugin's execution was cancelled because the plugin logic caused an infinite loop.
 Correct the plugin logic and try again.`

 Using `Patch` in a post-operation scenario must be done with caution to avoid infinite loops.
-Post-operation execution occurs after the database transaction concluded.
 Therefore, a `Patch` operation initiates a new transaction.
 If an update trigger for `MyTable` invokes `Patch(MyTable, ThisRecord, ...)`, this operation might result in a recursive update cycle.

 Here are a couple of examples of operations that can avoid this issue: